 - Check the outdoor play area routinely.
 Remove all trash, sharp objects (including branches or other foliage), tools, lawn equipment, and animal feces that could result in accidental injury.

 - Surround electrical appliances in the play area, such as air conditioners, with fences so children cannot reach them.
 Also, remove gas grills from outdoor play areas.

 - When playing at a park or playground, check to make sure that the equipment isn’t too wet or too hot.

 According to the CDC, drowning has been the leading cause of injury or death for children 1 to 4 years of age.
-Whenever your child is around water, it is important to follow these safety guidelines:
+Whenever your young child is around water, it is important to follow these safety guidelines to prevent accidental injury: